How to Engrave a Necklace Yourself – 5 Easy Methods

 • Unique, handcrafted appearance with artistic value

-• Deep, long-lasting engraving that lasts.
+• Deep, durable engraving that lasts

 Disadvantages:

-• Errors difficult to correct
+• Errors are difficult to correct

-• Not suitable for very hard metals without experience.
+• Not suitable for very hard metals without experience

-💡 Hand engraving is best suited for:
+💡 Hand Engraving is Best Suited for:

-• High-quality, custom-made jewelry
+• High-quality, custom jewelry

-• Engravings in vintage or antique style
+• Vintage or antique style engravings

-• Personalized gifts with handcrafted charm
+• Personalized gifts with artisanal charm

 • Soft metal pendants that require deep, textured designs

-Required tools & equipment:
+Required Tools & Equipment:

 • Jewelry CNC engraving machine (a milling machine for small, detailed work)